design-group/ignition-docker/readme.md

 ### Shoutout

-A big shoutout to [Inductive Automation](https://inductiveautomation.com/) for providing the base image and Ignition software, and [Kevin Collins](https://github.com/thirdgen88) for the original inspiration and support for this image.
+A big shoutout to [Inductive Automation](https://inductiveautomation.com/) for providing the base image and Ignition software, and [Kevin Collins](https://github.com/thirdgen88) for the original inspiration and support for this image, as well as inspiration for the `register-password.sh` and `register-module.sh` scripts!